Lord-of-Bugs/cogs18_final_project_fa20/README.md

 # cogs18_final_project_fa20
-Contains the main functions module, a supporting functions module, and a test functions module for the COGS18 project.
+Contains the main functions module, a supporting functions module, a test functions module, and a demo Jupyter notebook for the COGS18 project.